Social Studies Courses

 -

 The State of Ohio curriculum is the benchmark established by the Ohio State Board of Education for students to complete credits in high school Social Studies.
-More information about the curriculum is available at this link.
+More information about the curriculum is available on the Secondary Curriculum Website.
+Pickerington requires three credits, 1 each from World History, American Government, Principles of Democracy, and Economics.

 Social Studies